 - Freeze-dried strawberries on top or pulverized and mixed into the batter

-- Baking Pan: We have tried glass baking pans and metals pans.
-We’ve found this recipe turns out best when using a a glass baking pan and parchment paper for this recipe to achieve the finished result in the photos.
+- Baking Pan: We have tried glass baking pans and metal pans.
+We’ve found this recipe turns out best when using a glass baking pan and parchment paper for this recipe to achieve the finished result in the photos.

 Start by making the batter.
 In a large bowl, pour in the strawberry cake mix.
 (Image 1)